Duality of Lipschitz-free spaces over ultrametric spaces: Non-dual Lipschitz-free spaces over ultrametric spaces

 We give an example of a separable ultrametric space $M$ for which $\mathcal{F}(M)$ is not a dual space.
 It is notable that the metric space $M$ is bounded and uniformly discrete because to our knowledge, only one example of such a metric space $M$, for which it is known that $\mathcal{F}(M)$ is not a dual, has previously appeared in literature~\cite[Example~5.8]{MR3778926}. \begin{exmp} Let $M=(\mathbb{N}\cup\{0\},d)$ be an ultrametric space, where the distances between two elements are defined for $m,n\in \mathbb{N}\cup\{0\}$, $m\neq n$,

-Note that $M$ is complete and that $\mathbb{N}$ is a pseudo-Cauchy sequence in this space that has no pseudo-limit.
+Note that $M$ is complete and that any subsequence of $\mathbb{N}$ is a pseudo-Cauchy sequence in this space that has no pseudo-limit.
 Therefore, $M$ is not spherically complete and $\mathcal{F}(M)$ is not a dual space by Proposition~\ref{prop: ultrametric not dual}. \end{exmp}

 The metric space $M$ in the previous example can be made spherically complete with the addition of a single element. \begin{exmp} Let $M=(\mathbb{N}\cup\{0\}\cup\{\omega\},d)$ be an ultrametric space, where the distances between two elements are defined for $m,n\in \mathbb{N}\cup\{0\}\cup\{\omega\}$, $m\neq n$,